-It’s sometimes difficult for brands to make a difference with their CSR efforts.
+It can be difficult for brands, large and small, to ensure their CSR efforts truly make a difference.
 For brands on a budget, it’s even more difficult to gain a foothold in philanthropy.
-FleishmanHillard’s Judith Rowland proposes brands with more modest funds look to fill unmet needs.
-And there are plenty, she argues.
+FleishmanHillard’s Judith Rowland proposes several ways brands with modest CSR funds can make an impact.
+For example, she urges them to look to fill unmet needs.
+And there are plenty of them, she argues.

 Stories by Judith Rowland, FleishmanHillard